dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 it is also very powerful and allows dCache to work with many different authentication schemes.

-For the next step, we need to create the configuration for these four plugins.
-We will create two users: a regular user (”tester”) and an admin user (”admin”).
-The htpasswd plugin uses the Apache HTTPD server’s file format to record username and passwords.
-This file may be maintained by the htpasswd command.
-Let us create a new password file (/etc/dcache/htpasswd) and add these two users (”tester” and ”admin”) with passwords TooManySecrets and dickerelch respectively:

-> touch /etc/dcache/htpasswd
-> htpasswd -bm /etc/dcache/htpasswd tester tester12
->
-> htpasswd -bm /etc/dcache/htpasswd admin admin
->

 Next, we need to tell dCache which uid and gids these users should be assigned.
 To do this, create the file **/etc/dcache/multi-mapfile** with the following content:

 > username:tester uid:1000 gid:1000,true
 >
 > username:admin uid:0 gid:0,true